 What is the program objective?

 The Global Fashion Management program is designed to advance middle-management professionals to executive-level positions within the apparel and related industries, based on a curriculum of applied and theoretical study.
-By expanding a students knowledge to areas of the industry which may not be as familiar as their own specialty, the program goal is to gain a more integrated and global perspective.
-Through class and seminar lectures, research, guest speakers, and on-site visits, students will receive the most current information available, pertaining not only to the apparel industry, but to global trends in finance, economics, management, marketing, and other related areas.
+The program is also designed to develop entrepreneurial skills with the goal to launch companies.
+By expanding students’ knowledge across broad segments of the industry – and perhaps most importantly, unfamiliar subject matter – participants will gain a more integrated and global perspective.
+Through class and seminar lectures, research, guest speakers, and site visits, students will receive the most current information available, pertaining not only to the apparel industry, but also to global trends in finance, economics, management, marketing, technology, and other disciplines which impact fashion industries around the world.

-Students enter the program from their respective career track with the goal of moving into an executive position in their own, or another company.
-The program is not designed to train those without relevant industry experience; our partner schools in Hong Kong and Paris maintain the same standard.
-New York students typically retain their professional positions throughout the program, taking classes in the evening.
-Some, however, change companies and positions during or after completing the program.
+Students enter the program from their respective career track with the goal of moving into an executive position within their own, or another company or starting their own business.
+New York students typically retain their professional positions throughout the program; some, however, change companies and positions during or after completing the program.

 What do we mean by "industry-related experience?"

 Industry-related applies to professions in retail, apparel production, marketing and merchandising, textiles, operations, supply chain management, and accessories industries.
-In addition, we consider experience in design, fashion journalism, luxury goods marketing, brand management, import/export, and (industry-related) economic development.
+In addition, we consider experience in design, fashion journalism, luxury goods marketing, brand management, import/export, digital and technology, and industry-related economic development, among other relevant disciplines.

-The ideal candidate will be in a managerial role in any of these areas.
+The ideal candidate will be serving in a junior to mid-managerial position.
 Three years of experience as a sales associate and internships (even if they are industry related) do not qualify as acceptable professional experience.
-We will also consider those with professional experience in areas such as public relations, business, and law if clients or accounts included brands and/or retailers from the apparel and related industries (including accessories, jewelry, and beauty).
+We will also consider those with professional experience in areas such as public relations, business and law if clients or accounts include brands and/or retailers from the apparel and related industries (including accessories, jewelry, licensing, and beauty).

 Why do you require a minimum of three years of professional experience?

-Although preference is given to candidates with greater than three years of experience, even if a portion of that experience is from outside of the industry in managerial, financial, or marketing functions, the level of responsibility, frequency of promotions, and longevity of positions are all taken into account in reviewing applications.
+Preference is given to candidates with greater than three years of experience; a portion of that experience may come from outside of the industry in managerial, financial, marketing, or design roles.
+The level of professional responsibility, frequency of promotions, and longevity of positions are all taken into account in reviewing applications.

 Is the GRE Required?